 We study the role of transcription factors and signaling molecules during morphogenesis in the growing embryo.
 We focus on the evolutionary conserved Hox and ParaHox gene families, known for their role in the acquisition of antero-posterior identity of axial tissues.
-We have shown that Hox genes are also involved in embryonic axial growth.
-We aim at elucidating the genetic network underlying Cdx and Hox action in morphogenesis, using genetic rescue of loss and gain of function phenotypes.
+We study the early transcriptional regulation of these genes using genomic approaches.
+In addition, we recently showed that Hox genes are also involved in embryonic axial growth.
+We aim at elucidating the genetic network underlying Cdx and Hox action in morphogenesis, using genetic rescue of loss of function phenotypes.
 We also want to understand the way the cell progenitors of trunk tissues in early embryos depend on transcription factors and signaling pathways.

 About the research

 Neijts R., Simmini S., Giuliani F., van Rooijen C and Deschamps J. (2014) Region-Specific Regulation of Posterior Axial Elongation During Vertebrate Embryogenesis Dev.
 Dynamics 243, 88-98.